jurepustos/lograc-project-2022/README.md

 ## Interdefinability

-Proofs, that both definitions of algebras of update monads are equivalent, are written in file `Interdefinability.agda`.
+Proofs, that both definitions of algebras of update monads are equivalent, are written in `UpdateMonadAlgebras.agda`.

 At first we proved, that a combination of *lookup* and *update* operations (specifically described in the article) suits as an *act* operation (by using some properties of *lookup* and *update*) for the first case of algebras of update monads.